georgeadamson/css-text-selector/README.md

 # CSS Text Selector

-Helper to allow CSS to find elements by text content.
+Helper to empower CSS to find elements by text content.

 After runnning the script you can use this CSS to find elements by their inner text.